There is a befuddling range of options for marriage counseling retreats today.

 Many of our clients believe that the most effective couples therapy doesn’t happen in weekly sessions, or by teaching “better communication” skills.

-It’s done in the format of a science-based Marriage Retreat, an intensive, form of couples counseling, that brings clarity to your relationship challenges and teaches you specifically how to work on them.
+It’s done in the format of a science-based Marriage Retreat, an intensive, form of couples counseling, which brings clarity to your relationship challenges and teaches you specifically how to work on them.

 Why not call us today and see if our Marriage Retreat is right for you?
 It will be a weekend to remember.